Dear Lord, today I go to war:

 Whose worldview about America and the solutions to its problems do you want them evaluating these ideas by—Zinn or Jesus?

-The obvious answer to these critical questions are major reasons why we need more students to attend Christian universities.
+The obvious answer to these critical questions is a major reason why we need more students to attend Christian universities.

 Worldview is everything.